Uniqueness of the second eigenspace of the interchange process: Introduction

-is not accounted for by the 2nd eigenvectors of $A^{(1)}$. \end{example}
+is not accounted for by the second eigenvectors of $A^{(1)}$. \end{example}

-\zcref{ex:4cycle} was found by the first-named author in a numerical search among randomly generated connected $n$-vertex graphs up to $n= 8$.
-Curiously, on every other small-vertex graph, including the $4$-cycle with unequal weights, he found that the multiplicity of $\lambda_2(A^{(k)})$ always agrees with the multiplicity of $\lambda_2(A^{(1)})$.
-So \zcref{ex:4cycle} appears to be the exception rather than the rule.
-Might there exist a larger graph where the 2nd eigenspace of $A^{(k)}$ is not uniquely determined by the 2nd eigenvectors of $A^{(1)}$?
+The additional vector in \zcref{ex:4cycle} raises the structural question that drives the manuscript: might there exist another connected graph for which the second eigenspace of $A^{(k)}$ is not generated by the second eigenvectors of $A^{(1)}$?

-We answer the question in its entirety.
+The present paper answers this question completely.
 It turns out that this property resides in a higher process called the \emph{interchange process}, a continuous-time Markov chain on the symmetric group $\mathfrak{S}_n$ with transpositions being the allowed transitions.
-The generator of the interchange process is
+In the same positive-Laplacian convention, the interchange Laplacian has matrix

-where $(i,j)$ denotes the transposition between integers $i<j$ in $[n]:= \{1,\cdots, n\}$, and the rates $c_{ij}$ are as before.
-Our main \zcref{thm:main} characterizes the 2nd eigenspace of $L_G$ on every finite connected weighted graph.
-As a corollary, we will determine the multiplicity of the 2nd eigenvalue $\lambda_2(A^{(k)})$.
+where $(i,j)$ denotes the transposition interchanging $i<j$ in $[n]:=\{1,\ldots,n\}$, and $c_{ij}=0$ for nonedges.
+Thus $-L_G$ is the probabilistic infinitesimal generator.
+Our main \zcref{thm:main} characterizes the second eigenspace of $L_G$ on every finite connected weighted graph.
+As a corollary, we will determine the multiplicity of the second eigenvalue $\lambda_2(A^{(k)})$.